Zipf's Law for Atlas Models: Examples and discussion

-If the functions $\m$ and $\s$ in \eqref{rg0} are smooth enough, then the system is likely to be rank-based and the stable distributions of the gap processes $(\log X_{(k)}-\log X_{(k+1)})$ will be (close to) exponential.
-In this case the stable distribution of the first-order model \eqref{rg3} will be close to that of the original system \eqref{rg0}.
-More conditions are required to ensure that this stable distribution be quasi-Zipfian, and to achieve a true Zipfian distribution, a lower reflecting barrier or other equivalent device must be included in the model \citep{Gabaix:2009}. \end{exa}
+If the functions $\m$ and $\s$ in \eqref{rg0} are smooth enough, then the system is likely to be rank-based, with the stationary distribution of the first-order model \eqref{rg3} close to that of the original system \eqref{rg0}.
+More conditions are required for this stationary distribution to be quasi-Zipfian, and to achieve a true Zipfian distribution, a lower reflecting barrier or other equivalent device must be included in the model \citep{Gabaix:2009}. \end{exa}

 \begin{exa} {\em Population of cities.} The distribution of city populations is a prominent example of Zipf's law in social science.
 However, as the comprehensive cross-country investigation of \citet{Soo:2005} shows, city size distributions in most countries are not Zipfian but rather quasi-Zipfian. \citet{Gabaix:1999} hypothesized that the quasi-Zipfian distribution of U.S.\ city size was caused by higher population variances at the lower ranks, consistent with Proposition~\ref{T2}.
-Which of the deviations from Zipf's law uncovered by \citet{Soo:2005} are due to population variances that decrease with increasing city size remains an open question.
+Which of the deviations from Zipf's law uncovered by \citet{Soo:2005} are due to population variances that increase with decreasing city size remains an open question.

 There is another phenomenon that occurs with city size distributions.
 Suppose that rather than studying a large country like the U.S.\, we consider instead the populations of the cities in New York State.
 According to the 2010 U.S.\ census, the largest city, New York City, had a population of 8,175,133, while the second largest, Buffalo, had only 261,310, so this distribution is non-Zipfian.
 The corresponding population of New York State was 19,378,102, so hypothesis \eqref{5.5} of Proposition~\ref{T2} is satisfied, but nevertheless the proposition fails.
 This calls for an explanation, and we conjecture that while the population of the cities of New York State comprise a time-dependent system, this system is not rank-based.
 The population of New York City is not determined merely by its rank among New York State cities, but is highly city-specific in nature.
-Hence, we cannot expect the stable distribution for the gap process between New York City and second-ranked Buffalo to be exponential, and we cannot expect the distribution of the system to be quasi-Zipfian. \end{exa}
+Hence, we cannot expect the stationary distribution for the gap process between New York City and second-ranked Buffalo to be exponential, and we cannot expect the distribution of the system to be quasi-Zipfian. \end{exa}

 \begin{exa} {\em Assets of banks.} \citet{Fernholz/Koch:2016a} show that the distribution of assets held by U.S.\ bank holding companies, commercial banks, and savings and loan associations are all quasi-Zipfian.
 This is true despite the fact that these distributions have undergone significant changes over the past few decades.
 However, as \citet{Fernholz/Koch:2017} show, the first-order approximations of these time-dependent rank-based systems generally do not satisfy the hypotheses of Proposition~\ref{T2}, since the parameters $\bs^2_{k,k+1}$ are, in most cases, lower for higher values of $k$.
 Nonetheless, the parameters $\bl_{k,k+1}$ vary with $k$ in such a way as to generate quasi-Zipfian distributions. \end{exa}